 Easy Lemon Cool Whip Cookies Recipe

-They’re soft and slightly chewy, full of lemon flavor, and are ready from start to finish in under 30 minutes!
-Also this is no-mixer cookie recipe which is music to my ears – less dirty dishes later to wash.
+Theyโre soft and slightly chewy, full of lemon flavor, and are ready from start to finish in under 30 minutes!
+Also, this is a no-mixer cookie recipe, which is music to my ears โ fewer dirty dishes later to wash.

-There are only four ingredients in these easy lemon cookies including:
+There are only four ingredients in these Cool Whip lemon cookies, including:

 - Egg